 Member of the Emancipation movement for the disable: «Zero Tolerance».

-Ms. Antonia Pentoti was born and raised in Athens, Greece.
-She holds a B. Sc. in Mathematics from the University of Patras, with the highest grade of the graduation year and a M. Sc. in Mathematical Modeling in Modern Technologies and Finance from the National Technical University of Athens (NTUA).
+Ms. Antonia Pentoti holds a B. Sc. in Mathematics from the University of Patras (2004), with the highest grade of the graduation year and a M. Sc. in Mathematical Modeling in Modern Technologies and Finance from the National Technical University of Athens (NTUA) (2006).
 Her Final Project was a combination of Applied Mathematics and Fluid Mechanics under the title "Modeling of the slip condition in micro-channel flows".

-During the past 18 years she had the opportunity to teach Mathematics to students of different grades and levels, preparing them to succeed in the University entrance examinations, as well as working with University students.
-This is her first year at ACS Athens and she will be assisting Middle School and Academy students with Mathematics at the Math / Science Studio.
+During the past 19 years she had the opportunity to teach Mathematics to students of different grades and levels, preparing them to succeed in the University entrance examinations, as well as working with University students.
+This is her second year at ACS Athens.
+This year she assumed the Math / Science Studio Coordinator position.
+Her goal is to interconnect Sciences, so that students realize that everything is needed both in academic and real life.

 Mr. Simos Sylaidis was born in Gutersloh a city in North Rhine-Westphalia, Germany and raised in Athens, Greece.